-Net income from continuing operations and net loss continuing operations for the three and six nine months ended June 30, 2023 September 30, 2023, respectively, and net income from continuing operations for the three and six nine months ended June 30, 2022 September 30, 2022 included items that our management considers non-core, which management excludes for purposes of assessing our operating net income, a non-GAAP financial measure.
-Operating net income for the three and six nine months ended June 30, 2023 September 30, 2023 was \$45.3 million \$52.1 million and \$106.4 million \$146.3 million, respectively, compared to operating net income for the three and six nine months ended June 30, 2022 September 30, 2022 of \$52.5 million \$53.6 million and \$107.6 million \$151.3 million, respectively, representing decreases of 13.7% 2.8% and 1.1% 3.3%, respectively.
-These decreases were primarily due to increased decreased noninterest expense income on an operating basis which offset along with increased noninterest income expense on an operating basis for both the three and six nine months ended compared to the three and six nine months ended June 30, 2022 September 30, 2022.
-See "Non-GAAP Financial Measures" and "Results of Operations" below within this Item 2 for a reconciliation of operating net income to GAAP net income.
+Net income from continuing operations and net loss continuing operations for the three and nine months ended September 30, 2023, respectively, and net income from continuing operations for the three and nine months ended September 30, 2022 March 31, 2024 and net loss from continuing operations for the three months ended March 31, 2023 included items that our management considers non-core, which management excludes for purposes of assessing our operating net income, a non-GAAP financial measure.
+Operating net income for the three and nine months ended September 30, 2023 March 31, 2024 was \$52.1 million and \$146.3 million, respectively, \$38.1 million compared to operating net income for the three and nine months ended September 30, 2022 March 31, 2023 of \$53.6 million and \$151.3 million, respectively, \$53.1 million representing decreases a decrease of 2.8% and 3.3%, respectively.
+These decreases were 28.3%.
+This decrease was primarily due to decreased noninterest net interest income on and an operating basis along with increased noninterest expense on an operating basis increase in the provision for both allowance for loan losses for the three and nine months ended March 31, 2024 compared to the three and nine months ended September 30, 2022 March 31, 2023.
+See "Non-GAAP Financial Measures" and "Results of Operations" within this Item 2 for a reconciliation of operating net income to net income from continuing operations on a GAAP basis and further discussion of noninterest net interest income and noninterest expense. the provision for allowance for loan losses.